inanna-malick/akka-streams-example/README.md

 ```

 Flows[In, Out]
-- start by creating a Flow[String, String] that applies no transformations
+- start by creating a Flow[String, String], a pipeline that applies no transformations
-- using via to concat a throttle flow which limits processing speed
+- using via to connect it to a throttle Flow that also applies no transformation but limits throughput to one message per $redditAPIRate time units.
     + we'll show how throttle works later.
-For now, just think of it as a flow that applies no transformation but refuses to produce more than 1 element per rate
+For now, just think of it as a black box with a defined input and output type.
-- using mapconcat again
+- using mapAsyncUnordered to issue API calls based on subreddit names emited by the throttle and emit the results of those calls as soon as they are ready.
+This breaks ordering, but keeps a single long-running call from blocking stream processing.
-- using mapAsyncUnordered
+- use mapconcat again to flatten the resulting stream of LinkListings into a stream of Links

 ```
   val fetchLinks: Flow[String, Link] =